urain/Catch_Me_If_You_Can/README.md

 4. The ability to implement custom deobfuscation/decoding from Word Document Headers.
 5. The ability to write deobfuscated/decoded data to disk and launch EXEs.

+## HTA_Shenanigans
+Simple example of an HTA file that opens a cmd prompt.

 ## EXE_Shenanigans
 Some interesting things you can do with TLS callbacks, debugger detection, and polymorphic code.
+This was specifically written to be the stage 2 for VBA_Shenanigans.